A novel distribution-free hybrid regression model for manufacturing process efficiency improvement: Introduction

-In this particular case, a lot of preliminary discussions and analysis determined a set of possible variables, some of which are expected to be important causal variables.
+A lot of preliminary discussions and analysis helped to determine a set of possible variables, some of which are expected to be critical causal variables for Krofta efficiency improvement.
 Details of these variables are given in Section 4.2.
-The focus of the problem was to judge and decide statistically which variables need to be controlled in order to improve the Krofta efficiency to at least 80\% from the present level of 60\%.
-While trying to develop a methodology to ensure the targeted improvement, one need also to think about the robustness of the methodology developed.
-In order to ensure robustness we took recourse to distribution-free regression models which is quite popular in the fields of statistics, machine learning and artificial intelligence since more than forty years for it's accuracy and ability to deal with high dimensional features and complex data structures.
-Two such models, RT and ANN have the ability to model arbitrary decision boundaries.
-To utilize their powers, theoretical frameworks for combining both classifiers are often used jointly to make decisions.
-Since the ultimate goal of designing regression models is to achieve best possible performance in terms of accuracy measures for the task at hand \cite{wold1984collinearity}, we tried to develop one efficient hybrid model and study their statistical properties as well.
-Several regression models are developed in the literature.
-Few popular regression models are multiple linear regression (MLR) \cite{neter1996applied}, partial least square (PLS) regression \cite{nguyen2006assessment}, stepwise regression \cite{jennrich1968application}, multiple adaptive regression spline (MARS) \cite{friedman1991multivariate,zhang2016multivariate}, non-parametric regression model \cite{razi2005comparative} and hybrid regression model \cite{lee2005two}.
-Regardless of their use in practical problems of the regression, little is known about the statistical properties of few of these models.
-The most celebrated theoretical result in these field has given general sufficient condition for the consistency of data-driven histogram-based regression estimates \cite{nobel1996histogram}.
-It was shown that optimal regression trees are risk consistent when the size of the tree grows with the number of samples at an appropriate rate.
-And in case of neural networks, it was theoretically proven that if a one-layered neural network is trained with appropriately chosen number of neurons to minimize the empirical risk on the training data, then it results in a universally consistent neural network estimates \cite{farago1993strong,lugosi1995nonparametric}.
-But in case of hybrid models, since most of the models are experimentally developed so the asymptotic results of those models are less explored in the literature.
-Though, in recent times, various theoretical works have been performed which analyzes consistency of simplified models, such as nearest neighbor, random forests and other averaging models \cite{biau2008consistency,biau2010layered,denil2013consistency,scornet2015consistency}.
-But there still exists a gap between theory and practice when different hybrid models are considered.
+The focus of the problem was to judge and decide statistically which variables need to be controlled to improve the Krofta efficiency to at least 80\% from the present level of 60\%.
+While trying to develop a methodology to ensure the targeted improvement, one needs to think about the robustness of the method developed.
+To ensure robustness, we took recourse to distribution-free regression models.
+Nonparametric statistical and machine learning models like decision trees, random forest, support vector regressions (SVR) and artificial neural networks, etc have been applied to solve several problems in analyzing water quality of river \citep{singh2009artificial, mahuli1993ph}, surface water planning \citep{gmar2017electrodialytic, bhattacharya2005neural} and urban water demand forecasting \citep{brentan2017hybrid, sebri2016forecasting}.
+It was found that decision trees and neural networks (NN) can model arbitrary decision boundaries.
+To utilize the positiveness of these two models, theoretical frameworks for combining both the models are often used jointly to make decisions.
+The idea of mapping tree-based models into ANN are presented by several papers to solve many supervised learning problems \citep{sethi1990entropy, sirat1990neural}.
+Similar designs in the interface area of decision trees and neural networks can be found in some recent literature as well \citep{chen2005time, balestriero2017neural}.
+In spite of the use of neural tree models in practical problems of classification, regression, and forecasting, very little is known about the statistical properties of these models.
+Thus, the significant disadvantages of these algorithms are having poor robustness and having many free tuning parameters.